axibase/atsd/administration/ssl-lets-encrypt.md

 ### DNS Challenge

-> The `DNS` challenge verifies your full control of the machine by reading a `TXT` record from the DNS registrar that you create as part of the challenge.
+> The `DNS` challenge verifies your full control of the server by reading a `TXT` record from the DNS registrar that you create as part of the challenge.

 ```sh
 sudo certbot --preferred-challenges dns --manual certonly